telgi/boris-bikes-revisited/README.md

 * Bike starts as a dumb object that always works [x]
 * Docking Station can store bikes in its container [x]
 * Docking Station can release a bike from its container [x]
-* Docking Station has a capacity of 20 bikes [x]
+* Docking Station has a default capacity of 20 bikes [x]
+* Docking Station capacity is flexible depending on user demand []
 * Bike may or may not be working []
 * Docking Station can only release a bike if it is working []

 ### *Edge Cases*

 * Docking Station cannot release bike if there are none [x]
-* Docking Station cannot dock bike if capacity has been reached []
+* Docking Station cannot dock bike if capacity has been reached [x]